The best things to do in Sicily

 This exceptional tour begins with a guided visit to a four-century CE Roman villa, which contains the greatest complex of Roman mosaics in the world.
 These mosaics depict various athletes, hunting scenes, quadriga races, mythological animals and cherubs.

 Next, we head to Morgantina to see the well-preserved agora, the city square.
 Planned during the fifth century BCE, this public space was enriched with numerous government and religious buildings until the end of the third century BCE, when the polis was conquered by Romans.
-During the walk, you will see the main political and administrative seats of the polis, a theatre, a Ctonian Gods’ sanctuary, numerous porticos and much more.
+During the walk, you will see the main political and administrative seats of the polis, a theatre, a Chthonian Gods’ sanctuary, numerous porticos and much more.

 The full day tour ends at the Archaeological Museum of Aidone, which holds precious artefacts from Morgantina, including the Goddess of Morgantina, the acrolithic statues of Demeter and Persephone and the silver “Treasure of Eupolemos”.